Nanotechnology and Nanomaterials

 Nano materials can be composed of metals, ceramics, polymers, organic materials and composites.
 They include nanoparticles, nanoclusters, nanocrystals, nanotubes, nanofibers, nanowires, nanorods, nanofilms, etc [2].

 Nanomaterials hold a promise for bone, cartilage, vascular, neural and bladder tissue engineering applications.
 Nanofibers can accurately simulate the dimensions of natural entities, such as bone and collagen.
 Superior physiochemical properties such as mechanical, electrical, optical, catalytic and magnetic properties can be generated by decreasing material size into the nanoscale.
 As a result, nanomaterials have been extensively investigated in a wide range of biomedical applications, particularly regenerative medicine.
 Since natural tissues are nanometer in dimension and cells directly interact with and create nanostructured extra-cellular matrices (ECM), the biomimetic features and physiochemical properties of nanomaterials play a critical role in stimulating cell growth and guiding tissue regeneration [3].
+The ability to precisely control and integrate inorganic and organic nanostructures holds the promise of a completely new generation of advanced composites and applications in the medical field.

 References

-[1] OV Salata.
 Applications of nanoparticles in biology and medicine.
-Journal of Nanobiotechnology (2004), vol. 2

-[2] Alan S. Edelstein, Robert C. Cammarata.
-Nanomaterials: synthesis, properties, and applications.
-(1996)
+Robert C. Cammarata.
+Nanomaterials:

 Lijie Zhang, Thomas J. Webster.
-Nanotechnology and nanomaterials: Promises for improved tissue regeneration.
+Nanotechnology and nanomaterials:

 Nano Today (2009), vol. 4, pp.66—8